Accessibility

 • During rush hours, elevators at large transfer stations are very busy, so you might have to wait a long time to be able to get onto the elevator.

 • Some elevators service multiple different subway services, so read the elevator buttons carefully: S stands for Sidewalk/Street level, M stands for Mezzanine and C stands for Concourse.
 Sometimes the buttons are also labeled with the appropriate train services, but this is not very consistent: In the above example, the upper button will lead you to the mezzanine level (where you usually find the turnstiles and station booth) and the lower button is for the Northbound (uptown) A, C or E service only.
 If you meant to go downtown, you would have to find another elevator.
-In this example above, you have four levels: The Uptown 45 trains are on the top level, the AC, JZ and 23 trains are on the second level, the concourse is on the third level and then dowtown 45 trains are on the most bottom level.
+In this example above, you have four levels: The Uptown 45 trains are on the top level, the AC, JZ and 23 trains are below that, followed by the concourse and then the downtown 45 trains are on the lowest level.

 • Be expected to take multiple elevators at a station to get to your desired platform.
 For instance, from the main entrance at Columbus Circle (a very popular station near Central Park), it takes you 4 elevators to get to the downtown 1 train.
 It's also not very apparent how to get there, so I recommend looking for some local families with strollers who might know where to find the right elevator.